-States also have laws and regulations that impose additional restrictions on our collection, storage, and use of personally identifiable information, and we strive to adhere to all such applicable laws.
+States also have laws and regulations that impose additional restrictions on our collection, storage, and use of personally identifiable information.
+Privacy regulation has become a priority issue in many states, including California, which in 2018 enacted the California Consumer Privacy Act broadly regulating California residents' personal information and providing California residents with various rights to access and control their data.